 A5: You may elect to receive cash instead of Yellow common stock for any whole number of your shares of Roadway common stock by signing, dating and completing the cash election and transmittal form and mailing it to the exchange agent with your corresponding stock certificates or a guarantee of delivery or faxing the cash election and transmittal form with a guarantee of delivery to the exchange agent for receipt by 5:00 p.m., New York, New York time, on the fourth trading day prior to the merger's closing date; this deadline is known as the "cash election deadline", and we will announce it at least five business days before the deadline.
 You have the right to make a cash election from the time you receive your cash election form until the cash election deadline.
-Yellow and Roadway each will issue a press release (that will be available on such company's website; see "Where You Can Find More Information" on page 119) containing the specific date of the cash election deadline.
-The exchange ratio will be determined as of the fifth trading day prior to the closing and Yellow and Roadway each will issue a press release (that will be available on such company's website; see "Where You Can Find More Information" on page 119) as soon as practicable after the exchange ratio is determined.
+Yellow and Roadway each will issue a press release (that will be available on such company's website; see "Where You Can Find More Information" on page 120) containing the specific date of the cash election deadline as soon as practicable after the closing and Yellow and Roadway each will issue a press release (that will be available on such company's website; see "Where You Can Find More Information" on page 120) as soon as practicable after the exchange ratio is determined.
 As a result, you will know, subject to the allocation and proration provisions of the merger agreement and the factors that trigger these provisions, the number of Yellow shares you will receive under the pricing formula for approximately one day.
-In any case, even if you had made a cash election prior to the date of the announcement of the exchange ratio, you will have the opportunity to change your election for approximately one day after the announcement of the exchange ratio.
-You still will not, however, be able to determine every factor that may cause the allocation and proration procedures to apply and, therefore, your estimate of the consideration you will receive based on the announced exchange ratio may not be accurate.
-PLEAS
+In any case, even if you had made a cash election prior to the date of the announcement of the exchange ratio, you will have the opportunity to change your election for approximately one day after the announcement of the exchange ratio, you will have the opportunity to change your election for approximately one day after the announcement of the exchange ratio may not be accurate.
+PLEASE DO NOT SEND YOUR CASH ELECTION AND TRANSMITTAL FORM WITH YOUR PROXY CARD.
+If your stock is held in street name, you will need to contact your broker and